Skip to main content

 Why does this affect Curator?

-In most cases, Curator and Tableau use only public HTTPS endpoints, so LNA shouldn’t be triggered.
+In most cases, Curator and your analytics platforms use only public HTTPS endpoints, so LNA shouldn’t be triggered.
 However, in corporate environments with certain security tools installed, those tools may create connections to local addresses while you’re using Curator.
 Common security tools that can trigger this issue: When one of these tools is running, your browser sees this as “public site (Curator) accessing local network” and applies LNA restrictions.
-If this happens while loading a Tableau view in an iframe, you often won’t see a prompt—the embedded content will simply fail to load.
+If this happens while loading content in an iframe, you often won’t see a prompt—the embedded content will simply fail to load.

 Who is affected